GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 * Avoid big bags because a safety search of the bags at the entrance will be carried out.
 A cloakroom will be available.

 ## Registration
-There is no need to print your ticket to withdraw your place, but remember to have at least the **digital version of your pass**.
+There is no need to print your ticket but remember to have the **digital version of your pass**.

 To avoid long queues, you can withdraw your pass **from Saturday, October 19 from 12h to 16h**.
 This will save you precious time on Monday morning.
 The doors open at 8am on Monday morning and the keynote will begin at 9am. 🎶 [Human Heat - Christine and the Queens](https://www.youtube.com/watch?v=FkWVD9w98ok) 🎶